Advertiser Disclosure

 Uber Eats’ top advantages for drivers include not requiring a car to work on the platform, potentially attractive pay, delivery fees proportional to distance, and demand pricing during busy periods.

 • No Car Necessary.
 If you’re an avid bike commuter, there’s a place for you at Uber Eats.
 The platform permits bike-only delivery agents in all its markets, allowing people who don’t own cars to earn some extra cash.
-Other platforms, including TaskRabbit and Bite Squad, require you to have your own car or at least be comfortable with driving one.

 Disadvantage of Uber Eats